anderson3x11/respawn/README.md

 ## 📦 Prerequisites

-- A fresh Arch Linux installation
+- A fresh Arch Linux installation made with archinstall and without a DE
 - Internet connection
 - sudo privileges
 - Git installed